Mediation Attorney and a Mediator’s Role in Morris County Divorce Cases

 At Jacobs Berger, our attorneys have extensive experience helping clients across Madison, Randolph, Florham Park, Tewksbury, Hanover, Morristown, and the greater Morris County area to resolve their divorce in many different manners, including mediation and arbitration.

-Our unique approach to conflict resolution focuses on finding solutions which ensure the stability of the families involved to help you successfully resolve a divorce or other family law legal matter.
+Our unique approach to conflict resolution focuses on finding solutions that ensure the stability of the families involved to help you successfully resolve a divorce or other family law legal matter.

 For more information regarding the mediation process, how our divorce mediators can specifically help you, or whether or not mediation makes sense for your divorce, contact our firm to discuss your unique situation in a comprehensive and confidential case assessment.